red6/dmn-check/README.md

     docker run -v ~/dmn-files:/dmn-files ghcr.io/red6/dmn-check:latest --searchPath=/dmn-files

-If you want to use the Docker image in a Gitlab pipeline you have to overwrite the entrypoint and call `dmn-check` directly.
+If you want to use the Docker image in a Gitlab pipeline, you have to overwrite the entrypoint and call `dmn-check` directly.
-In the following example of a Gitlab Pipeline, we specify the project classpath as well, to make the enum validation possible.
+In the following example of a Gitlab Pipeline, we specify the project classpath as well to make the enum validation possible.

     variables:
     MAVEN_OPTS: "-Dmaven.repo.local=.m2/repository"